DTK-QI/FindKeyWordWithLLM/README_EN.md

   <img src="https://img.shields.io/badge/license-MIT-green" alt="License">
 </div>

+This is a system that uses large language models to find keywords in text, with both frontend and API interfaces.
 This system provides a comprehensive solution for analyzing text patterns and extracting relevant information using advanced language models.

 [中文版本](README.md)